manskron/uppgipht/README.md

 # uppgipht

-A minimal todo app written in vanilla Javascript
+A minimal todo app written in vanilla Javascript.
+Todo's are persisted in localStorage.
+Click the logo to toggle between light/dark theme.

 ### Light theme
 ![Light theme](screenshots/light.png)